foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-3.md

 Since the SLAWF plugin requires the USSEP plugin directly, we know that it must be placed *below* it in the load order as plugins are always placed below their masters.
 Be sure to re-enable the USSEP plugin and to place it above the SLAWF plugin before we proceed with the next step.

+> It should be noted that Skyrim SE, unlike Skyrim LE, does not *always* immediately crash on launch when a master is missing.
+However, a missing master error must still be fixed.

 ## The Unwanted Effects Book

 Among vanilla Skyrim's many bugs are certain active effects, applied by spells for instance, that may get "stuck" on the player after they are supposed to expire.
 The USSEP fixes these effects, but it also adds an option for the player to rid themselves of any leftovers.
 Initially, this could be accessed through a second shrine in the Temple of Kynareth in Whiterun, but was later moved to a book added to the player's inventory upon loading the game.
 Following complaints about a lack of immersion, a compromise was finally reached by placing the book in the Temple of Kynareth.

 Using books or powers in order to access or customise a mod's functionality was rather common before the Script Extender and SkyUI came along, although nowadays such options have largely been moved to dedicated mod configuration menus.
 With the release of Skyrim SE and the introduction of mods on consoles, many mod authors had to revert to these old workarounds as it is impossible to install files outside the Data folder on consoles, and thus impossible to install the Skyrim Script Extender.
-The USSEP team does not want to move the option to an MCM or make it available only through the (ingame) console as that would exclude XBOX and Playstation players.
+The USSEP team does not want to move the option to an MCM or make it available only through the (ingame) console as that would not work for the XBOX and Playstation ports of the mod.

 However, for us PC players, the book is entirely redundant.
 If you ever find yourself stuck with an active effect, you can get the book through the console very easily, so there is no need to have it lying around in the game world or lugging it around with you.
 Does it really break immersion?
 Some players are vehemently opposed to having any sort mod config items in the world.
 Others probably never noticed the book in the first place.